COP24 is the informal name for the 24th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC).

 The Conference of the Parties (COP) is the supreme body of the UNFCCC Convention.
 It consists of the representatives of the Parties to the Convention.
 It holds its sessions every year.
 The COP takes decisions which are necessary to ensure the effective implementation of the provisions of the Convention and regularly reviews the implementation of these provisions.

 In accordance with a decision of the 22nd Session of the Conference of the Parties to the Climate Convention (COP22) in Marrakesh in November 2016, the successive climate summit will be held in Poland.
 Poland was selected to host this event within the framework of the Eastern European Group (EEG).

-Poland will hold the Presidency of the Climate Convention for the third time and Prof. Jan Szyszko, its Minister of the Environment, will take the position of the COP President for the second time.
+Poland will hold the Presidency of the Climate Convention for the third time.

 COP24 will take place from 3-14 December 2018, in Katowice, Poland.

 One of the most important tasks of the 24th Session of the of the Conference of the Parties to the United Nations Framework Convention on Climate Change (COP24) will be to work out and adopt a package of decisions ensuring the full implementation of the Paris Agreement, in accordance with the decisions adopted in Paris (COP21) and in Marrakesh (CMA1.1).
 Moreover, COP24 will include the so-called Facilitative Dialogue intended to support the implementation of national commitments.

 In the course of the 2018 Climate Summit Poland would like to demonstrate how neutrality in terms of greenhouse gas emissions, i.e. a balance between CO2 emissions and its sequestration by soils and forests, can be attained.